lizmat/articles/future-proofing.md

 The new [#raku-beginner](https://logs.liz.nl/raku-beginner/live.html) channel has become pretty active.
 It's good to see a lot of new names on that channel, also thanks to a Discord bridge (kudos to *Wenzel P.P.
 Peppmeyer* for that).

 The coming year will see some Raku-only events.
-First, there is the [Raku DevRoom](https://fosdem.org/2022/schedule/track/raku/), which will be an online-only event (you can still signup for a presentation or a lightning talk!).
-And barring all going ok, there will be an in-person/online hybrid [Raku Conference](https://conf.raku.org) in Riga (August 11-13 2022).
+First, there is the [Raku DevRoom at FOSDEM](https://fosdem.org/2022/schedule/track/raku/) (5-6 February), which will be an online-only event (you can still sign up for a presentation or a lightning talk!).
+And if all goes ok, there will be an in-person/online hybrid [Raku Conference](https://conf.raku.org) in Riga (August 11-13 2022).

 And of course there are other events where Raku users are welcome: the [German Perl/Raku Workshop](https://act.yapc.eu/gpw2022/index.html) (30 March/1 April in Leipzig), and the [Perl and Raku Conference in Houston](https://news.perlfoundation.org/post/tprc-houston-newsletter-1) (21-25 June).